amplejoe/PhaserGameJamTemplate/README.md

 1. Choose File -> Settings -> Languages & Frameworks -> Typescript
 2. Tick Enable TypeScript Compiler and choose 'use tsconfig.json' -> Apply -> OK

-### Option B:
+### Option B

-The template really can be imported into any IDE, just make sure you have installed a TypeScript Compiler - How To:
+The template really can be imported into any IDE, just make sure you have installed a TypeScript Compiler.
+How To:
 1. Install [node.js](https://nodejs.org/en/)
 2. Install TypeScript compiler from the console/terminal: npm install -g typescript
 3. The project can be compiled using 'compile_ts.cmd'/'compile_ts.sh'.